arvintashakori/SemiPFL/README.md

-## SemiPFL: Personalized Semi-Supervised Federated Learning Framework for Wearable Systems
+## SemiPFL: Personalized Semi-Supervised Federated Learning Framework for Edge Intelligence
 This is an official implementation of ***SemiPFL*** paper.

 #### Installation